anluke/battleship-game/README.md

 ![Out of Bounds](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/out_of_bounds.png?raw=true)  ![Used Coordinates](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/used_coordinates.png?raw=true)

 - During the game it's important to capture the wrong data and prompt the player to type the correct value.
-- As you can see in the upper-left image, if a player inputs the value larger then what is required, the error message prints with a reminder that a number required is between **0** and **7**.
+- As you can see in the upper-left image, if a player inputs the value larger than what is required, the error message prints with a reminder that a number required is between **0** and **7**.
 - There is also a case where a player could use the same coordinates as shown in the upper-right example.
 - If so it will accept the input but print out a statement that those coordinates were used.
-- Both of these examples will take the players input and continue **Turn**.
-Reason being is that data was correct just not within game rules.
+- Both of these examples will take the player's input and continue **Turn**.
+The reason being is that data was correct just not within game rules.

 <br />